 About Public Transformation

-The recent presidential election brought to light major divides in our country - including a profound disconnect between urban and rural areas.
-It has revealed that we are not talking to each other openly enough, that we don’t understand each other deeply enough and that many assumptions are being made on all sides of the conversation.
+The 2016 presidential election revealed major rifts in our country - most notably, a profound disconnect between urban and rural areas.
+It revealed that we are not talking to each other openly enough, that we don’t understand each other deeply enough, and that many assumptions are being made on all sides of the conversation.

 Thank you for your time and support!